 In the OSI protocol stack, channel allocation is addressed in the Medium access control (MAC) sublayer.
 This is a sublayer of the Data Link Layer - considered to be below the Logical Link Control (LLC) sub-layer.
 Many LAN technologies, such as Ethernet are based on this type of architecture.
-The MAC layer provides an unreliable connectionless service; if required, the LLC layer can convert this into a reliable service.
+The MAC layer provides an unreliable connectionless service; if required, the LLC layer can convert this into a reliable service by using an ARQ protocol.